Jordan bounds for volume-preserving Cremona groups: Introduction

-where $G_d$ is roughly the group acting on the components of the pole divisor of the volume form and their intersection strata, with $A$ being the subgroup fixing the components of the pole divisor and their intersection strata, which will be shown to be abelian.
-Therefore, to find a Jordan constant $J$, we would like to find a bound on $G_d$, which can be further reduced to examining certain Calabi-Yau pairs.
-Altogether, this yields a Jordan constant of $12$, which is smaller than the Jordan constant $7200$ given by Yasinsky for $\mathrm{Bir}(\mathbb{P}^2)$.
+where $G_D$ is roughly the group acting on the components of the pole divisor of the volume form and their intersection strata.
+More specifically, one may regularize $G$ to be an automorphism subgroup of some rational surface $X$, and $G_D$ is the action on the dual complex of $X$ with the induced volume.
+One may show that $A$ is abelian.
+Therefore, to find a Jordan bound $J$, we would like to find a bound on $G_D$, which may be further reduced to examining the relevant Calabi-Yau pairs.